itsshashwatsingh/itsshashwatsingh/README.md

 - 📊 I love deriving insights from data using Python, SQL, and visualization tools.
 - 🌐 I'm also diving into frontend development using React, Tailwind, and animation libraries.
 - 🧠 Lifelong learner focused on data, design, and logic-driven solutions.
-- 🛠️ Explore my live portfolio to see how I blend data with design.
+- 🛠️ Explore my live portfolio to see how I blend data with design.<br><br>
-- ⚙️ Built With:
+    ⚙️ Portfolio Built With:

   ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)